zacwong2151/tp/docs/DeveloperGuide.md

 Step 4.
 Then the storage will also be updated accordingly by the filtered list.

-### \[In progress\] Tracking amount of roles and materials
+### Tracking amount of roles and materials

 #### Implementation

-The mechanism to track the amount of roles and materials within the `Event` class is handled by the `Quantity` interface's `currentQuantity` and `requiredQuantity` fields.
-Both fields are positive integers. `Role` and `Material` classes thereby implement this `Quantity` interface.
-In addition, for each class, operations to track, access and update the amount of each role/material have been added into the `Quantity` interface as follows:
+The mechanism to track the amount of roles and materials within the `Event` class is handled by the `Material` and `Role` classes' `currentQuantity` and `requiredQuantity` fields.
+Both fields are non-negative integers.
+In addition, for each class, operations to track, access and update the amount of each role/material have been added as follows:

-- `Quantity#isValidQuantity(int test)` — Checks if `test` is a valid quantity.
+- `Role#addRoleManpower()` — Adds 1 to the current quantity of manpower.
+- `Role#decreaseRoleManpower()` — Subtracts 1 from the current quantity of manpower.
-- `Quantity#addToQuantity(int addedQuantity)` — Adds `addedQuantity` to the current quantity.
+- `Material#addItems(int addedQuantity)` — Adds `addedQuantity` to the current quantity.
-- `Quantity#hasEnough()` — Checks if the current quantity ≥ the required quantity.
+- `Role#hasEnoughManpower()` and `Material#hasEnoughItems()` — Checks if the current quantity ≥ the required quantity.

-- `Quantity#toUiString()` — Returns the string representation to be shown to users in the UI.
+Like all classes in `Event` and `Volunteer`, `Material` and `Role` classes are **immutable** and any methods that want to modify the behaviour of either object will return a new `Material` or `Role` object with the modified information.

-To reflect the `currentQuantity` and `requiredQuantity` fields as required in the `Quantity` interface in `EventStorage`, every `Role` and `Material` instance will be expressed as a JSON object with the following format:
+To reflect the `currentQuantity` and `requiredQuantity` fields in `EventStorage`, every `Role` and `Material` instance will be expressed as a JSON object with the following format:

 **Material:**

+Relevant Jackson storage class adapted for JSON: [`JsonAdaptedMaterial.java`](https://github.com/AY2324S1-CS2103T-T14-4/tp/blob/master/src/main/java/seedu/address/storage/event/JsonAdaptedMaterial.java)

 ```json
 {